Marcia ‘Madhavi’ ScredonStudio Owner, E-RYT 200 Yoga Instructor

 Marcia ‘Madhavi’ Scredon

 Marcia Scredon taught her first class in 1976 while still in college.
-She has been offering classes in Gwinnett County for over twenty years and teacher training for the past three.
+She has been offering classes in Gwinnett County for over twenty five years and teacher training for the past six.
 Her eclectic teaching style is heart-centered and adaptive, reflecting years of training and continual re-training.
 Confident and intuitive, she mixes the innovative and original with the timeless traditions of yoga.
 She specializes in offers classes that heal the spirit while relieving stress.

 Joe (Sean) Hanrahan has been a student of Kripalu Yoga for over a decade, but in 2017 found his true calling when he received his 200hr RYT certification from The Yoga Source.
 He has always led an active lifestyle, an accomplished tennis player and avid golfer, you probably won’t find him sitting at home on the weekends.
 He has served his family and community in many ways over the years, as a Cub and Boy Scout Leader, an OM Coach and as a Board Member of the local Swim Tennis Association that he belongs to.
 He believes in the unification of breathe and movement in his practices and brings a unique approach to the classes that he teaches.